The Harp at an Event

 What is the best age to start learning the harp?

 There are many sizes of harps, so that makes the harp accessible for really anyone of any age to learn.
 You're never too old to start, either!
 I do recommend that the earliest to start children is age 6.
-Prior musical knowledge is advantageous to learning the harp, especially piano training, because harp music is written in similar notation as piano.
+Prior musical knowledge is advantageous to learning the harp (but not required!), especially piano training, because harp music is written in similar notation as piano.